 Responding to Changes in Legislation

-Below are some examples of measures implemented in fiscal 2021 in response to chemical-related laws.
+Below are major examples of measures implemented in fiscal 2022 in response to chemical-related laws.
 We will continue to make efforts to properly comply with regulations on chemicals in Japan and overseas.

 In accordance with the Law Concerning Registration and Evaluation of Chemical Substances (Chemical Evaluation Law), we completed registration of chemical substances whose production or import volume exceeds 1,000 tons per year by the deadline of the end of 2021.
-In addition, under the SDS submission system newly enforced by the Industrial Safety and Health Act, we established a new system within the Kuraray Group that enables us to register SDSs with our South Korea Group company as the agent.
-We have begun registration of the SDSs to be submitted.
+Regarding other target substances, we have been conducting registration and application work sequentially since 2022.
+In addition, for registered chemical substances, we use the form required by law to provide appropriate information to customers.
+In addition, under the SDS submission system newly enforced by the Industrial Safety and Health Act in 2021, we established a new system within the Kuraray Group that enables us to register SDSs with our South Korea Group company as the agent, and continue to register the SDSs to be submitted.

-We have established a Chemical Substance Management Liaison Meeting as a forum for sharing information between the Corporate Sustainability Division and business divisions (chemical substance management managers, persons in charge, etc.).
-The meeting was held four times in Japan during fiscal 2021.
-The meeting deepens participants’ knowledge of domestic chemical regulations such as the Law Concerning the Evaluation of Chemical Substances and Regulation of Their Manufacture, etc. It also informs and educates them about revisions to overseas chemical regulations and our specific responses to such revisions.
-In fiscal 2021, two similar meetings were held for overseas locations.
+We have established a Chemicals Management Liaison Meeting as a forum for sharing information between the Corporate Sustainability Division and business divisions (chemicals management managers, persons in charge, etc.).
+The meeting was held four times in Japan during fiscal 2022.
+In the meetings, participants deepen their knowledge of chemical regulations in Japan and overseas, including the Law Concerning the Evaluation of Chemical Substances and Regulation of Their Manufacture, etc. and the Industrial Safety and Health Law.
+The meeting also informs and educates them about new internal rules that incorporate voluntary management activities and specific response approaches.
+In fiscal 2022, two similar meetings were held online for overseas locations.

-In addition, since fiscal 2021, we have been using webcasts of the Chemical Risk Forum hosted by the Japan Chemical Industry Association.
-This provides an opportunity for staff to learn about the latest trends in risk assessment and laws and regulations, which are important elements of chemical substance management.
-Because the course can be taken via the Internet, it is attended by a wide range of Group personnel, including not only those responsible for chemical substance management in the business divisions but also those in charge at business sites.
+In addition, we have been using webcasts of the Chemical Risk Forum hosted by the Japan Chemical Industry Association.
+This provides an opportunity for staff to learn about the latest trends in risk assessment and laws and regulations, which are important elements of chemicals management.
+Because the course can be taken via the Internet, it is attended by a wide range of Group personnel, including not only those responsible for chemicals management in the business divisions but also those in charge at business sites.